Battle of Brunete: Republicans

 In reserve were Cipriano Mera's 14th Division, General Kléber's 45th Division, and Gustavo Duran's 69th Division.
 The reserve forces consisted of some 25,000 men and 40 tanks.

 Nationalists

 The site of the offensive was well chosen.
-Initially facing the Republican attack was not a continuous Nationalist line of defense but (as in many parts of Spain in the initial phase of the war) a series of outposts in the villages, all defended by small detachments able to take the terrain between the outposts under flanking fire.
-This part of the front was part of the Nationalist Army of the Center under the command of General Andrés Saliquet Zumeta.
+Initially facing the Republican attack was not a continuous Nationalist line of defense but (as in many parts of Spain in the initial phase of the war) a series of outposts in villages, defended by small detachments able to take the terrain between the outposts under flanking fire.
+This part of the front was part of the Nationalist Army of the Center, under the command of General Andrés Saliquet Zumeta.
 However, pretty soon after the battle had started the overall command was shifted to General José Enrique Varela Iglesias.
 The units that fought during the battle were: